Josh Goldberg

 If you can, I highly recommend attending at least the soonest meetup before the conference.
 You’ll get much closer access to the organizers -and often speakers- as well as the community around them.

 If you’re local to the area and able to attend, I also recommend attending the meetup.
-Most meetups
+Most meetups happening near a conference have some kind of connection, so you’ve got a great chance of meeting organizers and speakers there too.

 Talks Pre-Work